juniorrojas/springs-integration-pytorch/README.md

 ## energy conservation

 The Average Vector Field (AVF) method can preserve energy, which avoids both explosions and artificial damping.
-This repository contains an implementation of [AVF integration for StVK deformable models](https://medium.com/@juniorrojas/average-vector-field-integration-for-st-venant-kirchhoff-deformable-models-1848787bf1dd) (`--integrator avf4`).
+This repository contains an implementation of [AVF integration for StVK deformable models](https://medium.com/@juniorrojas/average-vector-field-integration-for-st-venant-kirchhoff-deformable-models-1848787bf1dd) (`--integrator avf4`), which can preserve energy in the particular case of quartic potential energy functions, such as StVK.

 We can run the same StVK simulation that was unstable with symplectic Euler, now without explosions.